What are the best countries to teach English in Europe?

 - Hungary – 20% competence in English

-Two of these countries, according to the European top destination guide 2014, are in the top 10 favourites.
+According to the European top destination guide 2014, two countries are in the top 10 favourites.

 According to the European top destination guide: